 The Health and Social Care Act 2012 required Community Health and Wellbeing Boards (CHWBs) to draw up Joint Strategic Needs Assessment (JSNA) plans.
 The JSNA is a process through which a council's social care services (Education, Social Care and Wellbeing) work together with public health and NHS services to assess the needs of their populations.
 The hope was that JSNAs would lead to increasing activity in the arenas of joint commissioning and pooled budgets although, due to growing financial pressures, progress has been slow.

 Numbers using community care services

-The Health and Social Care Information Centre regularly publishes statistics on the provision of home care services.
-Community care social services activity for the year 2012-2013 found that in England:
+The Health and Social Care Information Centre regularly publishes statistics on the provision of community care services.
+Community care social services activity for the year 2014-2015 found that in England:

 - There were 1,846,000 requests for support from new clients actioned in 2014-15.
 Of these, 72% were from clients aged 65 and over; the remaining 28% were aged 18-64.